Lisbon in a day:

 From Cais do Sodré I would suggest making Chiado your next stop.
 Catch the metro directly from Cais, catching the green metro line only one stop on to Chiado.
 Or if you’ve had one too many Pasteis de Nata and feel energetic enough, you could also consider walking up a very steep hill to get to Chiado.
 But don’t say I didn’t warn you!

 Chiado is regarded as one of the chic areas of Lisbon and you’ll find no shortage of trendy shops, restaurants and bars scattered around.
+It’s also a very popular choice when considering where to overnight in Lisbon with a good selection of hotels located here, even one or two Palace hotels in case you’d like to feel like a true royal in Portugal!

 Consider visiting the Carmo Convent and ruins.
 Also, if you’re looking for a spot to grab a drink whilst ogling at even more gorgeous views over the city, then head over to Topo Chiado, situated right behind the Carmo ruins.